cowtrix/lrtw/lrtw/wwwroot/blog/Ethics & Arbitrary Objects.md

 > A system of ethics is any system which predicts future states of the universe and values them.

 I think that's an interesting definition to explore.
 It avoids anthropocentrism, is an objective description of the subjective, and captures the essential quality of that system.
-But that's not going to be my boldest proposal.
-That's going to be the following:
+But a second statement has also haunted me:

 > All ethical heuristics are arbitrary.